casework/CASE-Implementation-ExifTool/README.md

 This repository is tested in several POSIX environments.
 See the [dependencies/](dependencies/) directory for package-installation and -configuration scripts for some of the test environments.

 Note that running tests in FreeBSD requires running `gmake`, not `make`.

+## Licensing

+Portions of this repository contributed by NIST are governed by the [NIST Software Licensing Statement](THIRD_PARTY_LICENSES.md#nist-software-licensing-statement).